 Cemetery Reef.
 Sitting 50 yards out from the north end of Seven Mile Beach, within walking distance of several condo resorts, this reef has fish that are accustomed to being fed.
-Blue tangs to blue-headed wrasse and bat jacks to black durgeon could swarm around you.
+Blue tangs, blue-headed wrasse, bat jacks, and black durgeon could swarm around you.
 Seven Mile Beach, Grand Cayman.

 Cheeseburger Reef.
 This reef earned its unusual moniker thanks to its location straight out from the downtown Burger King.
 It's also known as Soto's Reef after legendary diver Bob Soto, one of the islands' original dive operators.
 The eye-popping, 12,000-year-old coral formations begin 20 yards offshore, with larger heads a mere 10 feet down, though it reaches depths of 40 feet.
-You can swim through numerous tunnels where turtles and tarpon hang out; people have long fed fish in the area, and they're not shy, wanting it their way, but beware of snapping snappers if you bring food.
+You can swim through numerous tunnels where turtles and tarpon hang out; people have long fed fish in the area, but beware of snapping snappers if you bring food.
 George Town, Grand Cayman.

 Coral Gardens.
-Near Stingray Sandbar, this snorkeling site attracts nurse sharks, moray eels, queen conch, lobster, and not just schools but universities of jacks, tangs, sergeant majors, parrot fish, yellowtails, and others playing hide-and-seek with riotously colored soft and hard corals.
+Near Stingray Sandbar, this snorkeling site attracts nurse sharks, moray eels, queen conch, lobster, and schools of jacks, tangs, sergeant majors, parrot fish, yellowtails, and others playing hide-and-seek with riotously colored soft and hard corals.
 It really is like swimming in an aquarium.
 North Sound, Grand Cayman.

 Eden Rock.
 Though this site is even more spectacular for divers, who can explore its caves and tunnels, from the surface you can still see schools of sergeant majors, yellowtail snappers, parrot fish, tarpon, Bermuda chubs, even the occasional stingray and turtle.
 George Town, Grand Cayman.